Sensory garden: Touch

+Taste

+Vegetables or fruits in the garden space contribute to the inclusion of taste in a sensory garden.
+Plants like tomatoes, blueberries if there is a correct soil acidity, raspberries, carrots, herbs and some edible flowers can be installed.

+Incorporating these things in a garden space will allow calmness and help engage the brain in a positive way.
+Children's brain development can be enhanced by engaging all the senses at once; a child will grow up to be more emotionally and physically in tune.
+The engaging aspects of a sensory garden will stimulate and enhance memory, problem solving, and encourage outdoor activities.
+This, in turn, will alleviate anxiety, psychiatric disorders, and bad moods.
+In designs, access points are included for those with disabilities such as people who require wheelchairs to move, are blind, or are hard of hearing.

 Sensory dementia gardens

 Sensory gardens can be designed specifically for people with dementia, a condition that can affect different parts of the brain and many aspects of everyday life, including memory, in which everyday tasks such as walking or eating typically become difficult.
 Sensory or therapeutic gardens can be used to help reduce the symptoms of dementia without the use of drugs through stimulation of the senses, exercising various parts of the brain.
 Sensory gardens may elicit positive emotions in people living with dementia, and help improve their quality of life.

-Design characteristics may include water features that produces soothing sounds, pick-and-sniff herb and flower beds, and benches with different types of sand or pebbles to sink their feet into.
-For example, in a sensory garden located in Port Macquarie, Australia, one person enjoys sinking his toes into the sand as it elicits memories of Australia for him, while the gravel reminds him of Scotland where he was born which he does not enjoy as much.
+Design characteristics may include water features that produces soothing sounds, pick-and-sniff herb and flower beds, and benches with different types of sand or pebbles.
+For example, in a sensory garden located in Port Macquarie, Australia, a man diagnosed with dementia enjoyed sinking his toes into the sand as it could remind him of Australia, while the gravel reminded him of Scotland, where he was born, provoking a less enthusiastic response.
 Other potential benefits include a calming and relaxing place providing an easy and safe way to exercise with feelings of independence.